RainaYin-sys/digit-recognizer/test_data/Readme.md

-Training data and test data.
+Training data, test data and predict result with test data.